-Another factor against conservative treatment of this comminuted fracture was that the patient – although being an athlete – was a heavy smoker, smoking more than two packets of cigarette for the last 15 years .
+Another factor against conservative treatment of this comminuted fracture was that the patient – although being an athlete – was a heavy smoker, smoking more than two packs of cigarettes a day for the last 15 years .
 Nevertheless, we managed to convince him to continue conservative treatment with immobilization and the use of Syphytum officinale in the above mentioned protocol.

 Figure 1a.
 The Injury Figure 1b.
 Two weeks post injury

 Figure 1c.
 Three weeks after treatment with Symphytum officinale.

 After three weeks the radiological picture was impressive (Figure 1c): there was definite and solid callus bridging the bone fragments, but most important, the clinical picture of the patient was excellent: he could abduct his shoulder joint painlessly for up to 120° and also admitted that he had already started using his arm since the week before for light manual work.

 We hardly convinced him to be very careful over the next few weeks.
 He returned to light training four weeks after the initiation of the homeopathic treatment, and returned to full practice just 8 weeks after his injury.